 Sometimes you want to tag all links on a page as “nofollow”.
 Typically this is the case when the page links to only pages that are causing you SEO problems (e.g. duplicate content issues) or you are trying to stop the page from passing any page rank for some strategic reason.

 That said, most of the time when you want to noindex a page, you still want it to pass page rank.
 For example if you have a page 2 of a list you may want to noindex it to avoid a duplication issue with page 1, but you still may want it to pass page rank through the links in the list.

-So next time you pick up the bazooka, take a look at the pages in question and consider using your paint brush instead.
+So next time you pick up the bazooka, like my good friend Arthur Pappas, take a look at the pages in question and consider using your paint brush instead.